mhmulford0/trait-hunter/README.md

 # Trait Hunter

-> _The hunter users the Lil Block Party Oracle to ensure that your transaction will only settle on the desired trait_
+> _The hunter uses the Lil Block Party Oracle to ensure that your transaction will only settle on the desired trait_

 ## Set Up